 Project Manager & Template Scripts

-The Project Manager is used to build a game project from predefined, customizable Template Scripts ( only available in the Gamestudio editions, but not in the standalone lite-C package).
-The template scripts contain functions and artwork for the user interface, effects, player movement, enemy AI, etc. for several game genres.
-They allow creation of games without any programming, but can also speed up game programming by providing standard functions in commercial quality.
+The Project Manager can be used to build a game project from customizable Template Scripts.
+The template scripts contain pre-defined functions that allow to build a game without any programming, but can also speed up game programming by providing standard functions.
 So you don't have to invent the wheel anew for every new game you create.

 All template scripts can be arbitrarily combined, and can be customized for the special requirements of your game.
 They are permanently improved and extended.
-New scripts are regularly available in the template section of the user forum, as well as through the user magazine AUM.
-Once you know how to program in C-Script, you can create template scripts yourself (see Comment Tags).
+From version A8 on, new scripts will become regularly available in the template section of the user forum, and in the user magazine AUM.
+Once you know how to program in lite-C, you can create template scripts yourself (see Template Writing Guide).

 Notes Allows to add notes and comments to your game.
 Use this to keep track of script changes.